 Melt everything together in a saucepan on low heat until combined.
 Pour into ice cube trays or silicone molds and freeze for a couple of hours.
 Eat.
 Sooooo good!

-To learn where I source the bulk of my information, please visit my Products I Love page.
+To learn where I source the bulk of my information, please visit my Amazon Influencer Store.
 You will find my favorite books on coconut oil!